MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 [!INCLUDE [MFA](includes/multifactor-authentication.md)]

-**When writing scripts to manage Azure resources, be aware of this upcoming change.**

 ## Find or change your current subscription

 After you sign in, CLI commands are run against your default subscription.
 If you have multiple subscriptions, change your default subscription using `az account set --subscription`.